DoctorCnC/OpenUsainBot/README.md

 # OpenUsainBot
 Some dudes are selling this shit 300$/month.
 I just disassembled his .exe software.
 To be used with care, the dev behind doesn't know what it does.
+I have already fixed some bugs and I will continue to improve this version.

 ## Installation